Waxman-Bahcall bound

-The Waxman-Bahcall bound is a computed upper limit on the of observed flux of high energy neutrinos based on the observed flux of high energy cosmic rays.
-Since the highest energy neutrinos are produced in the same interactions as high energy cosmic rays, the observed rate of production of the latter places a limit on the former.
-It is named for John Bahcall and Eli Waxman.
+The Waxman-Bahcall bound is a computed upper limit on the flux of high energy neutrinos based on the observed flux of high energy cosmic rays.
+Since the highest energy neutrinos are produced from interactions of ultra-high-energy cosmic rays, the observed rate of production of these rays places a limit on these particles.
+It is named after John Bahcall and Eli Waxman.

 Cosmic rays

 The Waxman-Bahcall limit comes from the analysis of cosmic rays at various energy levels and their respective fluxes.
 Cosmic rays are high energy particles, like protons or atomic nuclei that move at near the speed of light.
 These rays can come from a variety of sources such as the Sun, the Solar System, the Milky Way galaxy, or even further beyond.

-Upon entry into our atmosphere, these cosmic rays often interact with particles or photons in the atmosphere, resulting in cosmic ray showers.
-These showers break up the initial cosmic ray particle into multiple other subatomic particles, such as muons or neutrinos.
-These neutrinos can be studied and a general plot of the energy of said neutrinos and their fluxes can be determined and created.
-A plot of the energy and flux of the neutrinos is shown below and was created from the culmination of various experiments and their respective data sets to help with this plot.
+Upon entry into our atmosphere, these cosmic rays interact with atoms in the atmosphere, initiating cosmic-ray air showers.
+These showers are cascades of secondary particles, including muons and neutrinos.
+These atmospheric neutrinos can be studied and a general plot of the energy of said neutrinos and their fluxes can be determined and created.
+The plot below shows the cosmic-ray energy spectrum.
+Caution: the energy spectrum of atmospheric neutrinos is different; also, the Waxman-Bahcall bound does not apply to atmospheric neutrinos, but to (ultra)-high-energy neutrinos from outside of our galaxy.

-The plot can be split up into a couple different sections, the ankle, heel, and toe, where the toe corresponds to the higher energy and lower flux portion of the plot above.

 During Waxman's and Bahcall's research and work into neutrinos, there seemed to be a gap of very high energetic neutrinos, past the atmospheric neutrino limit, but still below the GZK limit, meaning there exists some extra-galactic high energy neutrino source yet to be detected.

 Atmospheric neutrinos

 Atmospheric neutrinos are produced in the atmosphere, about 15 km above the Earth's surface.
 They are the result of particles, usually protons or light atomic nuclei, hitting other particles in the atmosphere and causing a shower or neutrinos into the Earths surface.

-Atmospheric neutrinos were successfully detected in the 1960s when experiments were able to successfully find muons that resulted from the neutrinos in the cosmic shower.
+Atmospheric neutrinos were successfully detected in the 1960s when experiments were able to successfully find muons that resulted from these neutrinos.
 From that, they were able to find the energy of the neutrinos and the flux associated with them.
 Currently, neutrinos are able to be detected by many different experiments, such as IceCube Lab, allowing for the higher accurate measurements of their energy and fluxes.
-Looking back at figure 1 above, the energy of the atmospheric neutrinos ranges from 106 to 1014 eV while the flux is around 10−12 to 10−26 Ev−1 cm−2 s−1.